 An important point you must remember however is horses do need a break at various stages in their career.
-We try to rest our horses at least 10-12 weeks minimum per year (sometimes split into two mini breaks) and locate them at a well respected yard in Framfield, East Sussex where they are in the best possible resting environment.
+We try to rest our horses at least 10-12 weeks minimum per year (sometimes split into two mini breaks) and locate them at well respected yards where they are in the best possible resting environment.
 A period of rest is essential for racehorses as it allows them to recuperate and overcome any minor stresses or strains.
 It also allows them to freshen-up and strengthen for the season ahead.

 You should be aware that horses do sometimes sustain injuries and are unable to race for a period of time.
 This can happen at any point in their career.
 All of our horses are insured against mortality but not against injuries.

 We always ensure each owner gets at least one complimentary Owners & Trainers Badge whenever their horse runs which allows you access to the Owners Bar, Parade Ring and (with a bit of luck!) the Winners Enclosure.
 We have built up very good relationships with the racecourses over the years so in addition we are normally able to negotiate extra O&T badges for your family and friends at discounted prices so everyone can enjoy the ownership experience.

 Any prize money won by your horse goes directly into their bank account.
 You will see a breakdown of these sums in your quarterly statement.
 Syndicate managers do not take a cut of prize money.